jevko/writing/draft-2023-01-14-jevko-vs-yaml.md

 If we're not interested in that, as most users are not, we can still benefit from Jevko, by using a *Jevko format* -- which is a ready-made combination of syntax (Jevko) and semantics that does the right thing for us.

-Let's see how we might interpret the Jevko document, so that we arrive at values that were intended by the author.
+But before we get to that, let's see how we might interpret the Jevko document ourselves, so that we arrive at values that were intended by the author.

 ## Interpreting the Jevko document